ivanhan0511/blog/_posts/2018-07-28-WorkEnvRebuild.md

   > export QT_IM_MODULE=fcitx
   > export XMODIFIERS="@im=fcitx"

+- Find and install a plugin of `vim-fcitx` in the packmanager
+  Like always typing English in normal mode, but Chinese in insert mode.

 ### MultiDisplay
 Actually, it is not really need multiDiskplay, because thereis no desktop in FreeBSD